VoltSaad/Download-Cleaner/README.md

 By default, the script organizes files into categories like "Images," "Documents," "Videos," "Music," etc. It does not move existing folders, leaving them in place.

 Contributing
 Contributions are welcome!
-Feel free to fork this repository, make changes, and submit a pull request.
+You can fix this repository, make changes, and submit a pull request.
 You can also open an issue if you have suggestions or encounter any bugs.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.